edsardgrisel/nft-marketplace/README.md

 ### Depositing and withdrawing
 - Users deposit eth in order to buy nfts or lend out eth
 - Users can withdraw eth from their account
+- Owner can withdraw fees from the contract

 ### Buying and Selling
 - Users can buy and sell NFTs on the marketplace.